cytechmobile/radicle-migration-tool/README.md

       -fm, --filter-milestone=<fMilestone>  Migrate issues belonging to the given milestone number (example: 3).
       -fa, --filter-assignee=<fAssignee>    Migrate issues assigned to the given user name.
       -fc, --filter-creator=<fCreator>      Migrate issues created by the given user name.
+      -dr, --dry-run                        Run the whole migration process without actually creating the issues in the target Radicle project.
 ```
 ### Requirements
 To use this application, you'll need to fulfill some common requirements, as well as specific requirements based on the binary you choose: